 However, since we would like to add an extra step of quality assurance, we need the interviews to move first to the “Requires approval” and only manually move them to the approved status.
 Furthermore, the approved status keeps the interview in “read-only” mode and we would like to review the interview and answer the QA chapter questions, thus we need the interview to be in a “read-write” mode.
 To turn off the automatic approval of interviews:

-- Check the “Review” box in the survey properties tab of the survey:
+- Un-Check the “Auto Approval Of Interviews” box in the survey properties tab of the survey:

 - Save the survey!